 - 3.4 In relation to its balances and earmarked reserves, the Council will: - each year maintain the level of General Fund balances at around 3% 5% of its budgeted gross expenditure.
-This would lead the Council to maintain a General Fund balance in a range of around £4m to £6m. - have regard to the financial risks surrounding the budget planning process, including those associated with the structural deficit, inflationary pressures, interest rates, partnerships, the treatment of savings, new burdens and demand led expenditure. - review its earmarked reserves, which have been established to meet known or predicted liabilities, to ensure that the level of those reserves are still appropriate; and - return reserve balances no longer required to the General Fund as appropriate.
+This would lead the Council to maintain a General Fund balance in a range of around £4 million to £6 million - have regard to the financial risks surrounding the budget planning process, including those associated with the structural deficit, inflationary pressures, interest rates, partnerships, the treatment of savings, new burdens and demand led expenditure - review its earmarked reserves, which have been established to meet known or predicted liabilities, to ensure that the level of those reserves is still appropriate - return reserve balances no longer required to the General Fund as appropriate.